New Character Smell1 of 12

 Miles may owe some of his popularity to his origins – he’s reportedly visually based on president Barack Obama and comedian Donald Glover – but the real core of his success comes from creator Brian Bendis’s familiar, winning portrayal of a young hero finding his feet.

-And, now that Secret Wars is over, Miles has joined the mainstream Marvel continuity as Spider-Man; a role he now shares shares with the original Peter Parker in "All-New All-Different Marvel."
+Following Secret Wars, Miles joined the mainstream Marvel Universe as Spider-Man; a role he now shares shares with the original Peter Parker.

 1 of 12